taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Testbench Architecture

-I created my testbench architecture based on the following resources:
+I created my testbench architecture guided by the resources cited at bottom.
-* The Siemens' Verification Academy's "UVM Cookbook" and "Coverage Cookbook"
-* "Getting Started with UVM: A Beginner's Guide" by Vanessa Cooper

-Block-Level Testbench
+# Block-Level Testbench
 ![](DraftTestbenchArchitecture_Complete.png)

-CPU-Level Testbench
+# CPU-Level Testbench
-#CPU-Level Testbench
 ![](DraftTestbenchArchitecture_Complete.png)

 ## EDA Playground Simulations

-I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync available.
+I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync.

 | Block                | EDA Playground Simulation            |
 |----------------------|--------------------------------------|